ibm-cloud-docs/vpc/hello-world-vpc.md

 ```
 {: pre}

-## Log in to your instance using your private SSH key
+## Log in to your instance
 {: #log-in-to-your-instance-using-your-private-ssh-key}

-For example, you can use a command of this form:
+For example, on Linux you can use a command of this form:

 ```
 ssh -i $HOME/.ssh/id_rsa root@$address